top of page

 Common Mistakes When Setting Up an ATO Payment Plan

 Even with the best intentions, businesses often make errors that lead to plan defaults or further financial stress.
-The most common mistakes include:
+Here are the most common mistakes:

-• Overcommitting to repayments – Businesses agree to unrealistic instalments and default.
+• Overcommitting to repayments: Businesses agree to unrealistic instalments and subsequently default.

-• Ignoring other liabilities – Focusing only on tax debt while neglecting rent, wages, or suppliers.
+• Ignoring other liabilities: They often focus only on tax debt while neglecting essential payments such as rent, wages, or suppliers.

-• Failing to lodge BAS & returns on time – The ATO may cancel the plan if lodgements fall behind.
+• Failing to lodge BAS & returns on time: If lodgements fall behind, the ATO may cancel the payment plan.

-• Not seeking professional help – Businesses assume they can manage the debt alone, missing negotiation opportunities.
+• Not seeking professional help: Some businesses assume they can manage the debt alone and miss vital negotiation opportunities.

 💡 A professional SBRP can help avoid these costly mistakes.